vivorima/Taquin/README.md

 the solver will attempt to solve the puzzle using the A* search algorithm.

-The manhattan distance is claculated between the current state of the game and the solution
+The manhattan distance is claculated between the current state of the game (a node) and the solution (final node).

 Once the solver finds a path towards a solution, the number of nodes visited by the A* algorithm is shown